 The death is announced from Zürich at the age of 84 of Professor Karl Schröter, the well-known botanist who studied principally the Alpine flowers and published several books on them.
-He was one of the creators of the Swiss National Park in the Engadine and devoted all big offort to furthering the metaction of extent his efforts to furthering the protection of nature in Switzerland.
+He was one of the creators of the Swiss National Park in the Engadine and devoted all bis offort to furthering the content of the several books. his efforts to furthering the protection of nature in Switzerland.
 He was a Doctor honoris causa of several foreign universities, among them Cambridge.

 SCHWEIZERISCHER KAUFMAENNISCHER VEREIN.

 The "Schweizerischer Kaufmännischer Verein" in Switzerland registered a large influx of new members during the year 1935.
 The figures published show a membership of altogether 42,000 persons.